ansible-collections/community.hashi_vault/docs/docsite/rst/localenv_developer_guide.rst

 localenv developer guide
 ************************

-A "localenv" role in the context of this collection is a role that's used to set up the external dependencies required to run the integration tests.
-The idea is to provide a pre-packaged way for a contributor to set up their local environment in a certain way.
+A "localenv" role in this collection sets up the external dependencies required to run the integration tests.
+The idea is to provide a pre-packaged way for a contributor to set up their local environment in a consistent, repeatable way.

 ..  note::